 With 1 billion people users every month, Instagram is a perfect place for eCommerce brands to establish themselves, acquire new followers, and convert them into customers.
-You can use the social media platform to build relationships, create a story with your images and videos, tag products and directly sell on Instagram.
+You can use the social media platform for building relationships, creating a story with your images and videos, marketing your Shopify store, tagging products and even direct selling.

 This is why merchants need to prioritize Instagram as a sales channel.
 What’s more, it isn’t hard to get started!
 Here are 10 steps you can take to sell on Instagram:

 Steps For Shopify Stores to Sell on Instagram

 What kind of account do you want to be?
 By defining your personality for Instagram, you can effectively communicate with your followers and be interesting enough for new users to want to follow you.

 There are a few types of personalities you can have.